microverseinc/ror-social-scaffold/README.md

 # Social web app built in rails with users, posts, comments, likes and friendship functionality

 > In this project, we built by a social app where users can register/sign in/sign out, create posts and comments, can like other posts and request/accept friendships with other users.
 The project enforced our skills in using most core functionalities of the Rails framework.
+> The app is equally deplyed to Heroku, you can check the Link :point_right:https://microverse-rails-social-app.herokuapp.com/

 ## App functionality

-* Users can sign up, sign out, recover forgotten passwords
+- Users can sign up, sign out, recover forgotten passwords
-* Users can create posts and comments
+- Users can create posts and comments
-* Users can like posts
+- Users can like posts
-* Users can request or accept friendships and they also have the possibility to cancel a friendship
+- Users can request or accept friendships and they also have the possibility to cancel a friendship

 ## This web app is live, you can check it here: [Live demo](https://microverse-rails-social-app.herokuapp.com/)

 ## Check the Entity Relathionship Diagram of the Database on [lucidchart.com](https://app.lucidchart.com/documents/edit/d5990996-0f54-4a99-b135-bc363b345728/0_0#?folder_id=home&browser=icon)

 ## Screenshots of the app.

 ![image](.github/app-screenshot2.png)
 ![image](.github/app-screenshot1.png)

 ## Built With

-* Ruby
+- Ruby
-* Rails
+- Rails
-* RSpec
+- RSpec
-* PostgreSQL
+- PostgreSQL

 ## Prerequisities